Upset-welding,

 Resistance welding is usually considered a fusion welding process as in spot welding where the weld nugget presents, in its section, the aspect of microstructure solidified from the melt.

-However, in the form of Upset-welding, the process produces no melting at all.
-It is therefore similar to Forge Welding, another solid-state process.
-An article on this subject was published in the Issue for July 2006 of Practical Welding Letter.
-To read the article click on PWL#035.
+An article on this subject was published in Issue 35 for July 2006 of Practical Welding Letter.

 The deformation at the joint provides secure contact between clean surfaces with the formation of strong metallurgical bonds.
-Any occasional melting at the joint is promptly squeezed out of the weld by the applied pressure.

-This solid state resistance welding process combines the best of both resistance welding and solid-state welding.
 Therefore Upset-welding can be applied to parts much larger than those conventionally considered for fabrication by resistance welding.

 Furthermore, the solid-state welds produced have improved mechanical and metallurgical properties compared to those obtained by fusion processes.